Kale-23/Qiime2_Microbiome_Analysis/README.md

  Later in the analysis, I began to see more questions that I could ask about the given data (such as [this](https://forum.qiime2.org/t/tutorial-integrating-qiime2-and-r-for-data-visualization-and-analysis-using-qiime2r/4121) tutorial on PCA analysis of microbiome data), and I experimented with tools in qiime2's library and beyond that could potentially answer these questions.
 Most of these tools I have not had the opprotunity to finish learning before the project is due, but I plan to continue learning how to use them for future projects.

+ <i> all code used for this project can be found under the code tabs in the method sections (I did not include an overall script.sh file because it is messy and I cannot find anything when I need to redo steps) </i>

 </details>

 [//]: # "End Background"